 The charge of “utopianism” would apply well to the first city Socrates describes.
-This city resembles a basic economic model since Socrates uses it in theorizing how a set of people could efficiently satisfy their necessary appetitive desires.
+This city resembles a basic economic model since Socrates uses it in theorizing how a set of people could efficiently satisfy their necessary appetitive desires (Schofield 1993).
 At the center of his model is a principle of specialization: each person should perform just the task to which he is best suited.
-But Socrates' model makes no provision for reason's rule, and he later insists that no one can have orderly appetitive attitudes unless they are ruled by reason (esp.
-590c-d; cf. 586a-b).
-So the first city cannot exist, by the lights of the Republic's account of human nature.
+But Socrates’ model makes no provision for reason’s rule, and he later insists that no one can have orderly appetitive attitudes unless they are ruled by reason (esp.
+590c–d; cf. 586a–b).
+So the first city cannot exist, by the lights of the Republic’s account of human nature (Barney 2001).
 It is a nowhere-utopia, and thus not an ideal-utopia.

 Does the “utopianism” objection apply to the second city, with its philosopher-rulers, auxiliary guardians, and producers?
 Some readers would have Plato welcome the charge.
 As they understand the Republic, Socrates sketches the second city not as an ideal for us to strive for but as a warning against political utopianism or as an unimportant analogue to the good person.
 There are a couple of passages to support this approach.
-At 472b-473b, Socrates says that the point of his ideal is to allow us to judge actual cities and persons based on how well they approximate it.
-And at 592a-b, he says that the ideal city can serve as a model (paradeigma) whether or not it were ever to come into existence.
-But these passages have to be squared with the many in which Socrates insists that the ideal city could in fact come into existence (just a few: 450c-d, 456bc, 473c, 499b-d, 502a-c, 540d-e).
+At 472b–473b, Socrates says that the point of his ideal is to allow us to judge actual cities and persons based on how well they approximate it.
+And at 592a–b, he says that the ideal city can serve as a model (paradeigma) were it ever to come into existence or not.
+But these passages have to be squared with the many in which Socrates insists that the ideal city could in fact come into existence (just a few: 450c–d, 456bc, 473c, 499b–d, 502a–c, 540d–e).
 His considered view is that although the ideal city is meaningful to us even if it does not exist, it could exist.
 Of course, realizing the ideal city is highly unlikely.
-The widespread disrepute of philosophy and the corruptibility of the philosophical nature conspire to make it extremely difficult for philosophers to gain power and for rulers to become philosophers (487a-502c).
+The widespread disrepute of philosophy and the corruptibility of the philosophical nature conspire to make it extremely difficult for philosophers to gain power and for rulers to become philosophers (487a–502c).
 Nevertheless, according to what Socrates explicitly says, the ideal city is supposed to be realizable.
-The Laws imagines an impossible ideal, in which all the citizens are fully virtuous and share everything (739a-740 with Plato: on utopia), but the Republic is more practical than that.
-So if Plato does not intend for us to think of the Republic's ideal city as a serious goal worth striving for, something other than Socrates' explicit professions must reveal this to us.
+The Laws imagines an impossible ideal, in which all the citizens are fully virtuous and share everything (739a–740 with Plato: on utopia), but the Republic is more practical than that (Burnyeat 1992; cf. Griswold 1999 and Marshall 2008).
+So if Plato does not intend for us to think of the Republic’s ideal city as a serious goal worth striving for, something other than Socrates’ explicit professions must reveal this to us.
 I consider this possibility in section 6 below.